Covid-19 Travel Checklist

 There’s no doubt that travelling abroad will be a little different for the foreseeable future, but there’s no need for pre-holiday panic with our Covid-19 checklist to help prepare you for the ‘new travel normal’.
-With Government guidelines constantly changing it’s hard to know where’s safe to travel to and what’s the entry requirements and regulations are for each destination, so it’s a good idea to check the government travel advice website before you go anywhere.
+With Government guidelines constantly changing it’s hard to know where’s safe to travel to and what’s the entry requirements and regulations are for each destination, so it’s a good idea to check the before you go anywhere.
 To make things easier, we have brought together everything you need to know about Covid-friendly travel, from borders, insurance, and visas, to airport regulations, accommodation, and masks.

 Attractions and Visits

 Whilst many bars and restaurants have been given the go ahead, a lot of tourist attractions and visits remain closed.
 It is worth checking that the places you want to visit are open and familiarise yourself with their Covid policies as some may be running reduced services.

 Depending on your destination, you might require a ‘fit-to-fly’ form, medical certificate or even a negative coronavirus test result to be able to enter without quarantining.
 Check the governments for each country to make sure you’re properly prepared.

 With visa regulations frequently changing and some countries cancelling their visa-on-arrival policy, it is important to check your destinations rules and make sure you’re prepared with a visa well in advance if needed!
 Take a look at the government’s for information on each country’s entry requirements.

 Proof of Accommodation